wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 ## 0.5.5

 New: 1.Supports configuring the padding when exporting to PNG, SVG, or PDF.
+2.Support the configuration of z-index for node text editing boxes and node comment floating layer elements.
+3.Support clicking on areas outside the canvas to end node editing status.

 ## 0.5.4